 Chuck’s shared tasting room is located in downtown Napa, easily within walking distance to hotels and restaurants.
 We have revisited this tasting room several times since they opened.
 Chuck has produced a solid 100% varietal Cabernet Sauvignon from the Rutherford Appellation.
 This “reserve” wine is special – only 1800 bottles were made of this particular vintage and each bottle is numbered.

 The bouquet is extremely elegant – with floral notes and pleasing high toned fruits.
 This wine opens up beautifully in the glass as it breathes – revealing a more complex bouquet over time with a hint of dustiness and mocha creeping into the background.
 The entry on the palate is also elegant but you realize this wine has some power as its intensity and tannin profile builds quickly towards the finish and the moderate tannins linger for some time.
 The wine is a very good value based on the quality and location of the fruit source.

-Chuck released his first ever port – a Carneros sourced Syrah with his 2010 vintage.
+Chuck released his first ever port-style wine – a Carneros sourced Syrah with his 2010 vintage.
 This is the “sexy” wine in the Trahan portfolio, as Chuck’s wife calls it!
-It is not a big port – it is under 17% alcohol and only 5% residual sugar.
+It is not a big wine of this style – it is under 17% alcohol and only 5% residual sugar.
 The bouquet is sweet, the palate not as much.
 The idea about this wine is to highlight the varietal and its fruit characteristics rather than the often highlight of California ports being the alcohol and higher sugar.
 While it is a lighter style the finish is more complex showing a nice meld of fruit with oak and grape tannins.